willpbridges/will-portfolio/content/Level Design/index.md

 * You trigger an emotional music cue when you walk by the local park (a cutscene would play here featuring memories of your dog), and it starts raining
 * The initially charming neighborhood becomes daunting as you realize you can't tell anything apart amidst the endless rows of cookie-cutter houses
 * You reach a dead end where you find the ball but not your dog

+Within the context of a full game, you would probably need to take more time and effort to elicit an emotional response from the player and make it feel earned, but we felt this short level concept effectively communicated our goals.